Goregaon

-Goregaon ([ɡoːɾeɡaːʋ]) is a suburb of Mumbai city, in the Mumbai Suburban district of India.
-It has a railway station on the Mumbai suburban railway on the Western Line.
-An extension of the Harbour Line was completed in 2018 because of which it has regular trains to CSMT on the Harbour line.
-This is in addition to existing trains to Churchgate on the Western Line.
-Owing to the rapid urbanization (mainly due to construction of metro lines) and growing population of metropolitan Mumbai, Goregaon, which was once merely a hilly forest region is now a crowded suburb of Mumbai.
+Goregaon ([ɡoːɾeɡaːʋ]) is a suburb of Mumbai city, in the Mumbai Suburban district of Maharashtra, India.
+It has a railway station on the Mumbai Suburban Railway on the Western Line.
+An extension of the Harbour Line was completed in 2018, due to which it has regular trains to CSMT.
+This is in addition to the existing trains to Churchgate on the Western Line.
+Owing to rapid urbanization (mainly due to the construction of metro lines) and the growing population of metropolitan Mumbai, Goregaon, which was once a hilly forest region, is now a crowded suburb of Mumbai.

-Mumbai Local Trains originate and terminate at Goregaon.
-Platforms 1 and 2 operate slow trains towards Churchgate and CSMT whereas Platform 7 operates fast trains towards Churchgate only.
+Mumbai local trains originate and terminate at Goregaon.
+Platforms 1 and 2 operate slow trains towards Churchgate and CSMT whereas, Platform 7 operates fast trains towards Churchgate.

 Transport

 Goregaon Railway Station is the transport hub of Goregaon.
 The station currently has seven platforms, two of which are new harbor-line platforms, and was expanded as a part of the Harbour Line extension (under MUTP 2) from Andheri.
-The expansion, involving two additional platforms and an elevated deck with passenger amenities (on the western side of the existing station) has been completed in 2018.
+The expansion, involving two additional platforms and an elevated deck with passenger amenities (on the western side of the existing station) was completed in 2018.

 A recently constructed skywalk connects one of the foot-over-bridges to S. V. Road near Citi Centre, a shopping complex near the M. G. Road junction.

-BEST has bus stations on both western as well as the eastern side of the railway station.
-Goregaon Depot, however, is located away from the railway station, on the Link Road.
+BEST has bus stations on both the Western and the Eastern sides of the railway station.
+Goregaon Bus Depot, however, is located away from the railway station, on Link Road.
 The link road has seen an increase in the traffic of late after the commencement of the Mumbai Metro construction work.

-There is a new flyover bridge at Ram Mandir road connecting Goregaon West and East.
-Also Ram Mandir railway station is operational since December 2016.
+There is a flyover named Mrinal Tai Gore Flyover at Ram Mandir road, connecting Goregaon West and Goregaon East.It has been operational since 2016 and links the Western Express Highway(WEH) in Goregaon East to the Ram Mandir Junction in Goregaon West.
+In addition, Ram Mandir railway station is operational since December 2016.
 The next important transport project for Goregaon will be the GMLR (Goregaon Mulund Link Road) which will be a 5km underground road consisting of two tunnels each having three lanes.
 This road will link Goregaon to Bhandup.

-The upcoming Metro line (Line 2) between Dahisar to Mankhurd will further improve the connectivity of this western suburb with the far-off eastern suburbs of the city.
-Currently, this section of the Metro Rail Project is under construction.

 Nature and conservation

-Goregaon bounds Sanjay Gandhi National Park from the south-western side and is home to the Conservation Education Centre (CEC) run by the Bombay Natural History Society (BNHS).
+Goregaon shares a boundary with the Sanjay Gandhi National Park from the south-western side and is home to the Conservation Education Centre (CEC), run by the Bombay Natural History Society (BNHS).
 The area is home to a diverse flora and fauna.

 Recent development on the eastern side has led to a huge amount of deforestation.
 Leopard sightings and even the occasional attacks are not very rare and not just in the hamlets inside the Aarey Milk Colony but also in large residential colonies like Nagari Nivara Parishad.